 - The Washington Times - Thursday, February 12, 2026

-U.S. intelligence chief Tulsi Gabbard has issued a point-by-point denunciation of what she believes is the news media/Democrat Party’s latest bum steer.
+U.S. intelligence chief Tulsi Gabbard has issued a point-by-point denunciation of what she says is the news media/Democratic Party’s latest bum steer.

-She accuses Senate Intelligence Committee Vice Chairman Mark Warner, Virginia Democrat, of lying about how she handled a classified whistleblower complaint.
+She accuses Sen. Mark R. Warner, Virginia Democrat and vice chairman of the Senate Select Committee on Intelligence, of lying about how she handled a classified whistleblower complaint.

-The latest anti-Trump uproar among Democrats involves three main actors: the intelligence employee whistleblower, the person’s Democrat-aligned lawyer and Mr. Warner, whose politics increasingly align with Virginia’s deep dive to the left.
+The latest anti-Trump uproar among Democrats involves three main actors: the intelligence employee whistleblower, the person’s Democratic-aligned attorney and Mr. Warner, whose politics increasingly align with Virginia’s deep dive to the left.

-The murky story involves an accusation that Ms. Gabbard, the Trump administration’s director of National Intelligence, temporarily hid from Congress a whistleblower complaint about a purported intercepted phone call between two foreign intelligence officials who were heard talking about someone who knows President Trump.
+The murky story involves an accusation that Ms. Gabbard, the Trump administration’s director of national intelligence, temporarily hid from Congress a whistleblower complaint about a purportedly intercepted phone call between two foreign intelligence officials who discussed someone who knows President Trump.

-The Christopher Steele 2016 dossier, which the Clinton campaign and the FBI used to try to destroy Mr. Trump, turned out to be fiction.
+The 2016 Christopher Steele dossier, which Hillary Clinton’s campaign and the FBI used to try to destroy Mr. Trump, turned out to be fiction.

 The ongoing dump of Jeffrey Epstein files spawned new hoaxes, such as Mr. Trump having Thanksgiving dinner with the sex offender.
-Senate Minority Leader Charles E. Schumer posted and celebrated a fake letter Epstein supposedly sent from prison to sex offender Larry Nassar.
+Senate Minority Leader Charles E. Schumer, New York Democrat, posted and celebrated a fake letter Epstein supposedly sent from prison to sex offender Larry Nassar.

 Advertisement